bald6354/edncnn/README.md

 # edncnn
-Source code for EDnCNN paper from CVPR 2020

-**cite** contains a MATLAB implementation for our [paper](https://arxiv.org/abs/2003.08282).
+Contains a MATLAB implementation for our [paper](https://arxiv.org/abs/2003.08282).
 If you find this code useful in your research, please consider citing:

     @article{baldwin2020event,
       title={Event Probability Mask (EPM) and Event Denoising Convolutional NeuralNetwork (EDnCNN) for Neuromorphic Cameras},